eye-division/lucytennyson-yoga/_posts/2019-03-02-thinking-of-a-yoga-holiday.md

 I’m often asked whether I can recommend any yoga weekends or retreats.
 It’s a growing market and a Google search will throw up a huge choice.
 I would suggest trying a UK based weekend to start, to see if you enjoy the intensity of twice a day yoga/meditation.

 Vegetarian food is the norm and most people tend go on their own.
-In my experience, they vary a lot, from luxury breaks with gourmet food, and social evenings with alcohol, to &nbsp;retreats, more austere and yoga focussed with Ayurvedic diets, herbal tea and meditation.
+In my experience, they vary a lot, from luxury breaks with gourmet food, and social evenings with alcohol, to more austere retreats, often with add ons such as an Ayurvedic diet, talks and meditation.

 My suggestion is that you carefully check the level of experience and qualifications of the teacher – don’t be won over by the wonderful photos of the venue/pool/exotic location – and don’t hesitate to ask questions before signing up.